About Managing a Single Directory Contact

 Lists a Contact Belongs To

-The Lists section has every mailing list the contact is currently in.
-This section will display whether the contact was opted out, and gives you the option of changing this.
+The Lists section has every mailing list, sample, and segment the contact belongs to.
+This section will display whether the contact was opted out of lists and segments, and gives you the option of changing this.
 You can also choose to just remove the contact from the mailing list.